What is spirituality?

 Tapping or EFT (emotional freedom technique) is one of the simplest, easiest and most effective techniques for releasing stress, trauma and anxiety as well as managing your emotions.
 Read more about my tapping sessions I offer in London

-Jan Cisek is a spiritual companion and meditation instructor with over 30 years of experience in spirituality and wellness and works in South Kensington, London and remotely online via Skype/Whatsapp/FaceTime, etc. Jan has completed a diploma course in Practical Spirituality & Wellness which is the first UK, Ofqual accredited vocational diploma course in this discipline.
+Jan Cisek is a spiritual health mentor, spiritual companion and meditation instructor with over 30 years of experience in spirituality and wellness and works in South Kensington, London and remotely online via Skype/Whatsapp/FaceTime, etc. Jan has a diploma in Practical Spirituality & Wellness, the first UK, Ofqual accredited vocational diploma course in this evidence-based discipline.
+Jan is also an environmental psychologist specialising in creating sacred spaces for working and living.
 Contact Jan